 The emotional demands of youth and community work can take a toll.
 Supervision offers a space to acknowledge and address these challenges.
 It helps workers to build emotional resilience, develop coping strategies, and maintain their passion for the work.
 In doing so, it contributes to workforce sustainability and retention.

 A culture of supervision supports a culture of learning.
-Teams and organisations that embed supervision foster continuous improvement, encourage mutual support, and enhance collective problem-solving.
+Teams and organisations that embed it foster continuous improvement, encourage mutual support, and enhance collective problem-solving.
 This contributes to stronger, more responsive services.

 Individual supervision is a one-on-one relationship between a supervisor and supervisee.
 This format allows for in-depth exploration of practice issues, personalised feedback, and tailored professional development.
 It is particularly valuable for complex case discussions, ethical decision-making, and career planning.